Course Start DatesSaturday 28th March 2020

 About the Course

-This course runs several times a year, usually between March to October.
+This course runs several times a year, usually between March to October and is held at various locations including:

 All of our courses are suitable for both beginners and improvers and are run by qualified and certified DSWA instructors.